Summer hearing health for kids

 Healthy hearing resources

 You’re not in this alone.
-The following are just a few suggestions of additional resources which can aid you in your quest to protect your family’s hearing health:
+The following are just a few suggestions for additional resources which can aid you in your quest to protect your family’s hearing health:

-- Noise cancelling headphones - If your family enjoys hobbies with lots of volume, such as motorcar racing, you’ve probably already invested in custom noise-cancelling headphones for your children.
+- Noise canceling headphones - If your family enjoys hobbies with lots of volume, such as motorcar racing, you’ve probably already invested in custom noise-canceling headphones for your children.
 Prices range anywhere from $4 to more than $1,000 depending upon the manufacturer and desired features.